The Art of Global War – March 28 & 29, 2020

-The enlightening two-day symposium will focus on “The Soldier.”
-Registration also includes free admission to the fort and museum, a discount in the museum store, and a Saturday evening reception.
+The enlightening two-day symposium will focus on “The Art of Global War.”
+Registration also includes admission to the Fort Ligonier Museum, and a reception on Saturday evening.

 |11:45-1:15||Lunch Break (on your own)|